 Due to the complexity of the undertakings included in the CPK investment program, its implementation is divided into stages.

 - The adopted multiannual programme covers stage I for the period 2020-2023.

 - The task of 1st stage – a preparatory stage – is to implement, among others works related to planning and developing design assumptions.
 In 2020, the CPK will start the real estate purchasing process.

 - In 2021, the airport master plan draft will be prepared and an application for a decision on environmental conditions will be submitted.
 In 2023, the following will be prepared: an environmental impact report and a multi-branch architectural concept of the passenger terminal.
 Also in 2023, the investor plans to obtain a location decision.

-- The total cost of financing the 1st stage of the STH was estimated at approximately PLN 12.8 billion.
+- The total cost of financing the 1st stage of the CPK was estimated at approximately PLN 12.8 billion.
 The program does not require the involvement of funds from the state budget in 2020-2023.
 Most of the investments will be made of Treasury securities issued for this purpose.

 An airport city will be built around the airport, containing business centers, hotels, parking lots, service buildings and logistics centers.

 According to the current assumptions, in the first phase, the airport will have two runways, capable of handling 400,000 air operations per year, and a passenger terminal with a capacity of up to 45 million passengers per year.
 The airport area will enable the expansion of the infrastructure to four runways and 100 million passengers per year.

 Centralny Port Komunikacyjny – for the construction of new railway lines with a length of approx. 1800 km.
 By 2023, it is planned to complete the preparatory work for the length of 1600 km.

 PKP Polskie Linie Kolejowe S.A. – for the modernization of the existing railway lines it manages, as well as the construction of new sections as part of the projects currently under preparation and of a short sections, supplementing the existing network.